abhinavg916/workout-guide-app/README.md

 **Developed** using Reactjs, Axios, React Router, Material UI and Rapid API

+Developed Workout Guide App using React.js, allowing users to search for exercises with filters, view detailed exercise information and embedded suggested YouTube videos for demonstrations.
+Implemented pagination for browsing of exercises.

 ### Features

 - **Exercise Search** - Find exercises by muscle group, equipment, or exercise name.